mitchellmunderwood/Code-Quiz/README.md

 ## Features

-> High Scores listing that can be cleared.
-Answer feedback capability.
+> This project features a 4 question, timed quiz.
+The quiz has a responsive timer that reduces the time for incorrect answers.
+User initials and scores can be stored.
+The site is responsive and will render well on any device.

 ## Images